dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/connection-strings.md

 ## ASP.NET Core

-The ASP.NET Core configuration can store connection strings with a variety of providers:
+The ASP.NET Core configuration can store connection strings with various providers:

 * In the `appsettings.Development.json` or `appsettings.json` file.
 * In an environment variable